CSC207-UofT/course-project-csc207-drop-the-beet/ProgressReport.md

 for long-term planning of day-to-day events/tasks.
 The ToDoList is for short-term daily notes.

 ## Skeleton program Summary
-We have built the skeleton for all of the classes and interface described in the scenario walkthrough.
-This includes the entity classes of Schedule, ToDoList, User.
+We have built the skeleton for all the classes and interface described in the scenario walkthrough and the commands in specification.
+The classes include the entity classes of Schedule, ToDoList, User.
 Use case classes of ScheduleManager.
 ToDoListManager, UserManager.
 As well as an interface Notification that is implemented by Schedule, ScheduleManager, ToDoList, ToDoListManager.
 In addition, we included controllers PlanMaker and Setting for the user to edit the Schedules/ToDoList they wish to edit and change their profile settings.
+The commands include Delect, Edit, Flag, List, Man, Past, PastDue, Select, Today, Add_List, New_Reminder.

 ## Open-ended questions
 * How would the users interact with our program?
 Android or text UI?